youlab/Condensate_MetabolicEng/README.md

-This contains Matlab codes for "Principles of metabolic pathway control by biomolecular condensates in cells," currently under peer review.
+This contains Matlab codes for "Principles of metabolic pathway control by biomolecular condensates in cells," accepted in Nature Chemical Engineering